Are There Health Benefits to Coconut Sugar Vs Cane Sugar?

 Coconut sugar comes from the sap of the cut flowers of the coconut palm.
 It does not come the actual coconut fruit, the part from which most beneficial coconut products are derived.

-Coconut sugar is lower than table sugar on the Glycemic Index (GI).
+Coconut sugar is lower than table sugar on the Glycaemic Index (GI).
 This is what ranks carbs on how they affect your blood sugar (glucose).
-The Glycemic Index doesn’t necessarily apply to sweeteners as such, as it doesn’t measure fructose, this being the main component of coconut sugar.
-Therefore fructose ranks low on the Glycemic Index.
+The Glycaemic Index doesn’t necessarily apply to sweeteners as such, as it doesn’t measure fructose, this being the main component of coconut sugar.
+Therefore, fructose ranks low on the Glycaemic Index.
 This is because the body can’t use it immediately for energy.
-It doesn’t seem to affect blood sugar, but will deplete you of energy.
+It doesn’t seem to affect blood sugar but will deplete you of energy.

 When eating lots of fructose, this goes straight to your liver.
 Your liver attempts to metabolize it, into a useful fuel before causing damage.
 This is where fructose is considered as toxic in large amounts.